Twanislas/ubnt-cloudflared/README.md

 # ubnt-cloudflared
-Install Cloudflare's DNS proxy on UniFi® gateways
+Install Cloudflare's DNS proxy on UniFi® gateways.
+This setup will survive reboots and re-provisions.

 ## Hardware
 ### Tested